tuyentruong/ray-quickstart/README.md

-This project allows you to set up your machine-learning project so that you can develop locally on your computer and then train and tune your models remotely on a GPU-enabled computer.
+This project allows you to quickly set up your machine-learning project so that you can develop locally on your computer and then train and tune your models remotely on a GPU-enabled computer.
 The remote training/tuning is implemented using [Ray](https://github.com/ray-project/ray).